MEET the SPEAKER

-Masterpiece Theater: A close look at single paintings and their complex origins and meanings.
-Examples: Raft of the Medusa; The Nightwatch; Demoiselles d ’Avignon, Arnolfini Betrothal.
+Masterpiece Theater : A close look at single paintings and their complex origins and meanings.
+Examples: Raft of the Medusa; The Nightwatch; Demoiselles d ’Avignon, and the Arnolfini Betrothal.

-Caravaggio, the Bad Boy Who Rewrote Art History: Sublime master of realism inside the studio, incorrigible delinquent on the outside, Baroque artist Caravaggio brought intense drama and light to his spectacular religious and secular paintings.
-A survey of his famous works and fascinating life story.
+Caravaggio, the Bad Boy Who Rewrote Art History : Sublime master of realism inside the studio, incorrigible delinquent on the street, Baroque artist Caravaggio brought intense drama and light to his spectacular religious and secular paintings.
+Faigin provides a survey of Caravaggio's most famous artworks and illuminates his fascinating life story.

 See an Apple, Draw an Abstraction?
 Faigin discusses the forgotten link between academic training and breakthroughs in modern art, and how Gage is maintaining that connection.

-Out of the Shadows: Light has been a preoccupation of artists at least since the Renaissance.
+Out of the Shadows (#1) : Light has been a preoccupation of artists at least since the Renaissance.
 Faigin demonstrates various light-creating techniques, and traces the history of their use in art through the centuries.

-The Art of Facial Expression: Drawing on his classic book on the subject, Faigin lectures on human facial expression in life and in art.
-Drawings illustrate the basic principles of the face in action.
-This lecture is of interest to the general public, as well as traditional and digital artists.
+The Art of Facial Expression: Drawing from his classic book on the subject, Faigin provides a wide-raning visual presentation of human facial expression in life and in art.
+This lecture is of interest to the general public, plastic + dental surgeons, as well as traditional + digital artists.

 ArtTalk: During one hour animated conversations,Faigin engages with prominent local representatives of the art scene, such as Jeffry Mitchell, Joe Park, Dan Webb, Tip Toland, to learn more about their influences and artistic process.
 To view Faigin's televised interviews on the Seattle Channel, go here.